microsoft/vscode-chrome-debug/README.md

 ```

 ## Troubleshooting

+### Cannot connect to the target: connect ECONNREFUSED 127.0.0.1:9222
+This message means that the extension can't attach to Chrome, because Chrome wasn't launched in debug mode.
+Here are some things to try:
+* If using a `launch` type config, close other running instances of Chrome - if Chrome is already running, the extension may not be able to attach, when using launch mode.
+Chrome can even stay running in the background when all its windows are closed, which will interfere - check the taskbar or kill the process if necessary.
+Or, set the `userDataDir` property to a temp directory.
+Chrome will read this and launch a new instance using a different profile than running instances.
+It can be convenient to set `"userDataDir": "${workspaceRoot}/.vscode/chrome"`.
+* If using an `attach` type config, ensure that you launched Chrome using `--remote-debugging-port=9222`.
+And if there was already a running instance, see the above.
+* Ensure that the `port` property matches the port on which Chrome is listening for remote debugging connections.
+This is `9222` by default.
+Ensure nothing else is using this port, including your web server.
+If something else on your computer responds at `http://localhost:9222`, then set a different port.
+* If all else fails, try to navigate to `http://localhost:<port>/json` in a browser when you see this message - if there is no response, then something is wrong upstream of the extension.
+If there is a page of JSON returned, then ensure that the `port` in the launch config matches the port in that url.

-General things to try if you're having issues:
+### General things to try if you're having issues:
 * Ensure `webRoot` is set correctly if needed
 * Look at your sourcemap config carefully.
 A sourcemap has a path to the source files, and this extension uses that path to find the original source files on disk.
 Check the `sourceRoot` and `sources` properties in your sourcemap and make sure that they can be combined with the `webRoot` property in your launch config to build the correct path to the original source files.
 * This extension ignores sources that are inlined in the sourcemap - you may have a setup that works in Chrome Dev Tools, but not this extension, because the paths are incorrect, but Chrome Dev Tools are reading the inlined source content.
-* Close other running instances of Chrome - if Chrome is already running, the extension may not be able to attach, when using launch mode.
-Chrome can even stay running in the background when all its windows are closed, which will interfere - check the taskbar or kill the process if necessary.
-* Ensure nothing else is using port 9222, or specify a different port in your launch config
 * Check the console for warnings that this extension prints in some cases when it can't attach
 * Ensure the code in Chrome matches the code in Code.
 Chrome may cache an old version.
 * If you set a breakpoint in code that runs immediately when the page loads, you won't hit that breakpoint until you refresh the page.